 Having said that, lots of people criticize her dad for continuing to manage her career so closely, but it's worked pretty well so far.
 She's got 5 top-10s in the majors, with 2 wins.
 13 LPGA wins and reached world #1.

-She's done okay with the current team and we all know of people (both pros and regular folks) who have continued to keep changing things hoping to find something only to go backwards."Don't cry because it's over, Smile because it happened "
+She's done okay with the current team and we all know of people (both pros and regular folks) who have continued to keep changing things hoping to find something only to go backwards.

 Comment